Social Justice Lawyering Clinic

 - Created materials to support students, parents, and educators at K-12 schools to create policies that help promote and protect the learning of all students regardless of their immigration status.

 - Published a report about the impact of ICE’s arrests of immigrants at Pennsylvania courthouses and the impact on access to justice.

 Social Justice Lawyering Clinic is 6 credits: 2 graded; 4 pass/fail.
 Enrollment is by application.

-- Unmasking the Problem of Temporary Employment in Pennsylvania
+- Ending the detention of migrant children in Pennsylvania